-Property damage liability
+Property damage liability car insurance

-Bodily injury liability
+Bodily injury liability car insurance

-Bodily Injury Liability (BI or BIL) coverage is required in most states but some, such as the no-fault state of Florida, do not require it.
-Whether it is required by law or not it is wise to have this coverage up to the highest limits you can afford.
-Bodily Injury Liability covers other people’s bodily injuries or death for which you are responsible.
+Bodily injury liability (BI or BIL) coverage is required in most states, but some, such as the no-fault state of Florida, do not require it.
+Whether it is required by law or not, it is wise to have this coverage up to the highest limits you can afford.
+Bodily injury liability covers other people’s bodily injuries or death for which you are responsible.

-Bodily Injury Liability does not cover you or other people on your policy.
+Bodily injury liability does not cover you or other people on your policy.

-Claims for bodily injury may be for such things as medical bills, loss of income or pain and suffering.
+Claims for bodily injury may be for such things as medical bills, loss of income, or pain and suffering.

-In the event of a serious accident, you want enough insurance to cover a judgment against you in a lawsuit, without jeopardizing your personal assets.
+In the event of a serious accident, you want enough insurance to cover a judgment against you in a lawsuit without jeopardizing your personal assets.